 - Fistulae - history of trauma or surgery is suggestive.
 There may be a foul or feculent discharge in association with recurrent urinary tract infections.

 - Allergic reactions - diagnosis is suspected on taking the history - eg, use of irritant chemicals in douching, contact with latex and semen.

-- Vulval lichen planus and vulval dermatitis will be apparent on examination but may require biopsy to confirm the diagnosis.
+- Vulval lichen planus, psoriasis and dermatitis will be apparent on examination but may require biopsy to confirm the diagnosis.

 Vaginal discharge quality and quantity often change during pregnancy with most women producing more discharge during pregnancy.

 - Is associated with poor perinatal outcomes, particularly preterm birth.

 - Routine screening during pregnancy for asymptomatic BV is not recommended as it has not been shown to reduce the risks of preterm birth.
 There may, however, be a role for screening women who are at high risk of preterm delivery and treating them before 20 weeks of gestation but the evidence is conflicting.

 - Common in pregnancy (30-40%) and often asymptomatic.
 There is no evidence of any harm to the fetus.